 Individual Hole Analysis

-Best Par 4: 17th Hole – 461 Yards – A big hole the doglegs left around the trees on the inside of the corner.
-Hitting a tee ball straight or right may end up in the trees, though staying on the right side of the fairway will setup the best angle on the downhill approach shot.
+Best Par 4: 17th Hole – 461 Yards – A big hole the doglegs left through the trees with bunkering on the inside corner to contend with.
+Hitting a tee ball straight or right may end up in the woods, however staying on the right side of the fairway will setup the best angle on the downhill approach shot.
 The long approach can make this a difficult green to hit in regulation and will separate the gamers from the pretenders.
 This is a shot makers hole that rewards ball control as much as any hole on the course.

-Best Par 5: 1st Hole – 504 Yards – The opening hole provides a good birdie opportunity and an early smile on your face.
+Best Par 5: 1st Hole – 504 Yards – The opening hole provides a good birdie opportunity and can put an early smile on your face.
 The classic gentle handshake, the 1st hole doglegs right with bunkers protecting the inside of the turn with the fairway also kicking balls that direction.
-Avoiding the sand will give players the chance to reach the green in two with a downhill approach to a small, domed putting surface being the biggest challenge.
+Avoiding the sand will give players the chance to reach the green in two with a downhill approach to a small, domed putting surface that provides the hole's biggest defense.

 Bogey Beware: 2nd Hole – 481 Yard Par 4 – Long and straight, a deadly combination, the 2nd hole whips players back into reality after the easy opening hole.
 This two-shotter demands length and accuracy from tee to green and starts with a tee shot to a raised fairway before it descends to the putting surface.
 The fairway is elevated just enough to block the player's view of the green from the tee and a pair of fairway bunkers on the right will encourage players to favor the left side.
 The approach shot plays to a green that slopes from front to back and requires balls to be played to the front of the green for any chance of staying on.
 Players with ground game skills may find more success here than aerial players.